Quality

 Post-publish (ongoing quality)

-4. **Regression Suite** — Run weekly or after every code change.
+1. Regression Suite — Run weekly or after every code change.
 Compare results against previous runs.
 Investigate any regressions immediately.
 This costs $0.35 per run.
-5. **MCP Debugger** — For MCP servers only.
-Run after every deploy and on a weekly schedule.
-This costs $0.15 per debug.

 Total cost per deployment cycle